Graduate Student Appointment

 Once a master’s student pursuing a non-thesis option has registered for all required course credits needed for the degree, but has not completed other non-thesis degree option requirements such as a portfolio, research option paper, comprehensive examination, art show or exhibit, or incomplete grades, the student is required to maintain his/her eligibility for the degree program during the fall and spring semesters by registering for Master’s Sustaining: Non-thesis (UNIV 895).
 All students, including sustaining students, must be registered in the semester in which the degree is officially awarded.
 Sustaining registration is required for summer and winter session only if the degree is awarded at the conclusion of the summer or winter session.
 Students in sustaining status are considered full-time.

 Students who decide not to attend any of the registered courses before the end of the first 10 days of classes must complete withdrawal procedures using UDSIS Personal Access.
-The approval of the Office of Graduate and Professional Education is not needed, but the student is required to give notice in writing to the department and the Office of Graduate and Professional Education.
+The approval of the Graduate College is not needed, but the student is required to give notice in writing to the department and the Graduate College.
 If the notification is received before the end of the first 10 days of classes, the registration is cancelled.

 Resignation from the University

-A graduate student wishing to resign from the University (i.e., terminate his/her association with the University and a specific degree program) may do so by submitting a letter to the Office of Graduate and Professional Education indicating the reasons for the resignation.
+A graduate student wishing to resign from the University (i.e., terminate his/her association with the University and a specific degree program) may do so by submitting a letter to the Graduate College indicating the reasons for the resignation.
 The Office will cancel the student’s matriculation and indicate the effective date of the resignation on the student’s transcript.